Region 1 - 2

 Lower Roaring Fork (Carbondale to Glenwood)

-OVERALL RATING: 8 out of 10 with evening lightning rounds easily ranking at a 9.5 out of 10!
-Conditions are ideal but are still amazingly improving daily as the water continues to drop and the fish become more concentrated.
-FOOD SOURCES PRESENT: GREEN DRAKE ALERT!!!
-And don't forget about the piles of caddis hatching in the evening, the PMDs hatching midday and the random lingering stoneflies.
+OVERALL RATING: 8 out of 10 Conditions are ideal but are still amazingly improving daily as the water continues to drop and the fish become more concentrated.
+FOOD SOURCES PRESENT: Drakes have moved through Basalt, but fish are still willing to eat them!
+There are plenty of caddis, PMDs, golden stones and big sedges moving around these days.
 THE SHORT AND SWEET: Pack up your fishing gear and get your butt out on the river!
-The green drake hatch starts and moves quickly upriver, thus if you want in on the action, do so NOW!
-Book your favorite float or wade guide as soon as possible as we're heavily booked this late in the game.
 Like the other sections of water along the Roaring Fork, nymph the fast water with larger flies and the soft water with smaller flies.
-As the water continues to fall, look for the fish to make the transition from holding along the edges eating big flies (stoneflies, drakes etc), to holding more midriver and eating smaller flies (PMDs, caddis etc).
+As the water continues to fall, look for the fish to make the transition from holding along the edges eating big flies (stoneflies, sedges, etc) to holding more midriver and eating smaller flies (PMDs, caddis etc).

 Middle River Fryingpan